Frequently Asked Questions

 Who teaches at Atomic Technical Institute?

-Additional instructors rotate in based on subject-matter expertise, ensuring students learn from qualified professionals with direct experience in the areas they teach.
-Full bios, credentials, and LinkedIn profiles for every instructor are available on our Faculty page.
+Additional instructors may rotate in based on subject-matter expertise, ensuring students learn from qualified professionals with direct experience in the topics they teach.
+Full biographies, credentials, and LinkedIn profiles for each instructor are available on our Faculty page.

 What are Dr. Paul Nims's credentials?